NadzeyaShpakouskaya/100DaysOfSwiftUI/Habit Builder/README.md

 ## Habit builder

 The habit-tracking app, for whome wants to keep track of how much they do certain things.
+This project is a part of [100 Days of SwiftUI course.](https://www.hackingwithswift.com/100/swiftui)

 ### Features
  - Add habit and detailed description